 Posted Sep 19, 2012

 To find out the exact number of dogs on our planet is one of those “easier said than done” tasks, since in many countries people don’t keep dogs inside their homes as pets.
-In some places the dogs simply roam freely in the streets and nobody really owns them which makes counting
+In some places, the dogs simply roam freely in the streets and nobody really owns them, which makes counting them difficult and imprecise.

 As of this writing, approximately 42.5 million households in the U.S. own one or more dogs and the total number of dogs in the country is in excess of 73 million.
-Canada, has approximately 6 million pet dogs.
+Canada has approximately 6 million pet dogs.

-In Western Europe there are around 43 million pet dogs.
+In Western Europe, there are around 43 million pet dogs.
 The biggest pet dog populations in that region are in France with 8.8 million, while both Italy and Poland each have around 7.5 million, and the United Kingdom has 6.8 million pet dogs.
-In Eastern Europe Russia has around 12 million pet dogs while the Ukraine has about 5.1 million.
+In Eastern Europe, Russia has around 12 million pet dogs while the Ukraine has about 5.1 million.

 The data from South America is spotty, and the only figures that I could find were for Brazil, with 30 million pet dogs, Argentina with 6.5 million pet dogs, and Columbia with 5 million.
-There are also many uncounted unregistered dogs in this region especially if you move out of the larger metropolitan areas.
+There are also many uncounted unregistered dogs in this region, especially if you move out of the larger metropolitan areas.
 The same holds for Australia with 4 million recorded pet dogs, and perhaps half again that number of strays or dogs that have become feral in the less settled regions of the country.

 The statistics in Asia are not particularly reliable.
-Owned dogs do not have to be registered in China, however the number of pet dogs has been estimated to be 110 million.
-Even in the large cities which have dog registration regulations many owners still refuse to get licenses for their pets, but some estimates peg the number of dogs in the capitol city of Beijing alone at more than 1 million.
+Owned dogs do not have to be registered in China, however, the number of pet dogs has been estimated to be 110 million.
+Even in the large cities which have dog registration regulations many owners still refuse to get licenses for their pets, but some estimates peg the number of dogs in the capital city of Beijing alone at more than 1 million.

 Perhaps the most difficult place to get statistics on the dog population is in Africa.
 While the nation of South Africa provides data suggesting that there are 9 million pet dogs in its boundaries, the information from the rest of the continent is sparse.
-The World Health Organization, who tries to monitor dog population on this continent because of the impact of rabies on humans, estimates that there are around 78 million owned dogs in Africa, but that there may also be in excess of 70 million unowned, stray dogs as well.
+The World Health Organization, who tries to monitor dog population on this continent because of the impact of rabies on humans, estimates that there are around 78 million owned dogs in Africa, but that there may also be in excess of 70 million unowned stray dogs as well.

-If we roughly total all of these estimates (and recognize that the because of the number of uncounted and free ranging dogs the total is certainly an underestimation) our best guess would be that there are at least 525 million dogs on our planet.
+If we roughly total all of these estimates (and recognize that the because of the number of uncounted and free-ranging dogs the total is certainly an underestimation) our best guess would be that there are at least 525 million dogs on our planet.
 To get an idea of how many dogs this is, we would have to add the total number of people in the United States, Canada, Great Britain, Germany, Italy, and France to get as many humans as there are dogs in the world!

-Copyright SC Psychological Enterprises Ltd. May not be reprinted or reposted without permission
+Copyright SC Psychological Enterprises Ltd. May not be reprinted or reposted without permission.